 The Company's gratuity scheme is defined benefit plan.
 The Company's liability for the defined benefit scheme is actuarially determined based on

-that the employees have earned in return for their services and the current and prior periods that benefit is discounted to determine its present value
+the employees have earned in return for their services and the current and prior periods that benefit is discounted to determine its present value and

-payments.
 The plan provides a lump sum gratuity payment to eligible employees at retirement or termination of their employment.
-The amounts
+The amounts are based on

 Liabilities in respect of the gratuity plan are determined by an actuarial valuation, based upon which the Company makes annual contributions to